sayantanHack/JS-from-Basics/Contacts List/activity_2/readme.md

 Untill user wanna finish this it will be going on & on & on........

 ### How it looks like ?
+Click the right button of the mouse , Open Inspect Element .
+Then click on the console.
+Then reloadthe page & enjoy. :smiley: :v: